Innovative Incorporation of Green Sea Urchins on Seaweed Farms: Optimizing Uni Yields and Flavor Profiles for Harvest and Sale

 Urchin Cage Design

 Upon inspection of existing urchin nets on farm at project initiation, it was discovered that all of the lantern nets in use were damaged, allowing significant numbers of animals to escape.
-Sea urchins chew holes in the mesh fabric, and the heavy bio-fouling on the mesh weakens and damages the velcro and wire frames.
+Sea urchins chew holes in the mesh fabric, and the heavy bio-fouling on the mesh weakens and damages the Velcro and wire frames.
 It was therefore critical to secure urchins immediately by moving into new enclosures.
 The lantern nets formerly used were no longer available for sale, and the only available lantern nets were too small for our purposes, so we had to develop our own cage systems.
 Several different urchin cage designs were built and tested, utilizing different types of surface mesh and cage openings.
-All cages were based on a coated metal wire cylinder that is covered in a plastic mesh.
+All cages were based on a coated metal wire cylinder covered in a plastic mesh.
 We tried polypropylene deer netting (18mm mesh opening) and rigid plastic mesh (13mm, 9mm, 4mm), and built cages to hang vertically with shelves, and horizontally with and without shelves.
 We suspended cages from the center and from the sides.
 The final design is a horizontally suspended cage, with a flap on the end that opens for feeding and sampling of urchins.
 Each cage is suspended from a horizontal longline at about 10 feet depth in winter and 20 feet depth in summer, and held with one hardshell buoy at the surface.
 The new cages are easy to bring onto the boat for feeding, don't collapse, are resistant to urchin chewing, and foul less than lantern nets.

 Biofouling on Cages

-Lumpfish, Scallops, and other Visitors (figure 6)
+Lumpfish, Scallops, and other Visitors (figure 5)

 Urchin Inventory